CentsOfFate/blog/_docs/index.md

 redirect_from: /docs/index.html
 ---

-## Purpose of Documentation Pages
+## Documentation Pages

-The purpose of the Documentation Pages is to get you up and running with topics related to Business Intelligence.
-Feel free to click on the Topics on the left to get started!
+This section is where I will post my projects and guides on how to get started on learning the concepts of Business Intelligence.